GLOBAL MARKETS-Stocks climb ahead of Fed statement

 In Europe, carmaker Peugeot reported first-half

-net income for the first time in four years, boosting its shares
+net income for the first time in four years.
+Oil major Total

 Higher U.S. Treasuries yields also supported the greenback,